group of workers standing, but one is sitting on a stool because of ankylosing spondylitis

 What I love about teaching special education is that I'm usually in a room with a ton of adaptive seating, dim lights, soothing sounds, and fidgets.
 To work my best, I need many of those things.
 I love a good ball chair, green filters on the lights, and the sounds of the seaside playing.

-See if your workplace will provide you with adaptive seating, a standing desk, light filters, or anything else you think would help you survive the day.
-And, if they won’t provide you with these things, you can try to find them on Craigslist or you can get documentation.
+See if your workplace will provide you with adaptive seating, a standing desk, light filters, or anything else you think would help you survive the work day without pain from ankylosing spondylitis.
+If they won’t provide you with these things, you can try to find them on Craigslist, or you can get documentation.

-“The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
+“The Americans with Disabilities Act (ADA) is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
 The purpose of the law is to make sure that people with disabilities have the same rights and opportunities as everyone else.”1

 Just in case you are wondering, this means you!
 Ankylosing spondylitis is considered a disability.
 And, no, you do not have to be a full-time wheelchair user to qualify.
 If your condition makes any part of your job difficult and there is a way to assist you in doing that part, go to your HR department and ask for it.

-I requested seating I could easily transport, and documentation that I should not be expected to run or carry children except in cases of emergency.
+I requested seating that I could easily transport and documentation that I should not be expected to run or carry children, except in cases of emergency.
 I was given a camping stool (with swivel) and an understanding that I might need to sit when others are standing, but it won’t keep me from doing my job.

 Your doctor will need to fill out a form, but at least for me, it was not a difficult process.